expressots/expresso-site-doc/docs/overview/controller.md

 ## Controller Class

-The controller class in Expresso TS represents the endpoint that you want to create for your application.
+The controller class in ExpressoTS represents the endpoint that you want to create for your application.
 You can define the route and HTTP method for the controller by using the `@controller()` decorator from the [Inversify Express Utils package](https://github.com/inversify/inversify-express-utils).

 Each controller class contains a single method called `execute()` that handles the request and sends the response.
-This method is annotated with the **[@httpMethods()](./decorators.md)** decorator from the same package.
+This method is annotated with the **[@httpMethods()](./decorators.md)** decorators.
 Additionally, you can also annotate the parameters of the `execute()` method.

-Here is an example of a simple Expresso TS controller class:
+Here is an example of a simple ExpressoTS controller class:

 ```typescript
 @controller("/")